Top 10 Best Rock Guitarists of All Time

 What?!
 Syn on 2nd!

 Slash should be the 2nd greatest guitarist behind Hendrix.
-Page should be on 3rd only because of "stairway to heaven".
+Page should be 3rd, only because of "Stairway to Heaven."
 Synyster has technical skill but no feeling.
 If we consider speed, Syn can never be greater than Eddie Van Halen.
 However, feeling is what actually matters.
-So, Slash would be actually on 1st because Hendrix died soon and could not play many solos as Slash did.
+So, Slash should actually be 1st because Hendrix died soon and could not play as many solos as Slash did.

 2. Jimi Hendrix (may also be 1st)